SkylineCommunications/dataminer-docs/connector-help/connector_help/SonoVTS_UHD_Monitor_HDQ-Line.md

 #### Smart-serial Main Connection

-This driver uses a serial-over-IP connection implementing the Ember+ protocol, and requires the following input during element creation:
+This connector uses a serial-over-IP connection implementing the Ember+ protocol, and requires the following input during element creation:

 SMART-SERIAL CONNECTION: